dxatscale/sfpower-scratchorg-pool/README.md

 #### For users who have built their own unlocked package:

-Update your existing source code within your package and create a new package version using "sfdx force:package:version:create -p sfpower-scratchorg-pool -x -v <devhub_alias> -w 30"
+Update your existing source code within your package and create a new package version using:

+        sfdx force:package:version:create -p sfpower-scratchorg-pool -x -v <devhub_alias> -w 30